-Just one day after the 11 March 2011 Japan disaster, the IMS started detecting radioactive particles, such as iodine-131 and caesium-137, emitted by the damaged Fukushima power plant.
+Just one day after the 11 March 2011 Japan disaster, the IMS started detecting radioactive particles, such as 131iodine and 137caesium, emitted by the damaged Fukushima power plant.
 The Takasaki station (Tokyo, Japan) - located around 250 km from Fukushima - was the first to pick up the radionuclides.
-The radioactive cloud was then detected by an increasing number of IMS stations as it travelled first to Russia and the United States before dispersing across the northern hemisphere and later around the entire globe.
+The radioactive cloud was then detected by an increasing number of IMS stations as it travelled first to the Russian Federation and the United States before dispersing across the northern hemisphere and later around the entire globe.